DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 South Park creators Trey Parker and Matt Stone refer to it this way – think in “buts” and “therefores”…

-Essentially what all of this is referring to is writing in terms of decisions, actions and consequences.
+Essentially, all this refers to is writing about decisions, actions, and consequences.

-Almost every story begins with an inciting action of some kind that draws the main character out of their normal world.
-This inciting incident drives them to make a decision in pursuit of a goal, be it an internal goal or an external goal.
-That decision results in an action, and that action results in a consequence.
+Almost every story begins with an inciting action that draws the main character out of their normal world.
+This inciting incident drives them to decide between pursuing a goal, whether internal or external—that decision results in an action, and that action results in a consequence.